 Now, we can’t forget our tones. 笑 is fourth tone and because we have an a in xiao, our a takes the tone marker so xiào. 话 on its own is fourth tone but in the case of 笑话, 话 is neutral.
 So, it doesn’t get a tone.
 There we are, xiào hua.

 Sightseeing can be a lot of fun whether it’s indoors or outdoors or whether you are looking at something modern like the Museum of Natural History or something ancient like the Temple of Heaven.
-Now, seeing is their natural history museums all over the world, I’m not going to spotlight 北京’s.
+Now, seeing is there natural history museums all over the world, I’m not going to spotlight 北京’s.
 Instead we are going to go back to the Temple of Heaven right now.
 And talk about some of the buildings there.

 Now from the name the Temple of Heaven, it might be hard to guess that the temple complex is actually comprised of many temple buildings and altars*2.
 It’s not too common a sight to see circular buildings in ancient Chinese architecture.
-But Temple of Heaven has many.
+But the Temple of Heaven has many.
 There is a beautiful reason of course.
 The circle represents heaven, and the square represents earth.

 Now the Hall of Prayer for Good Harvests was where the emperor would pray for, you got it, good harvests.
 Now the thing I love most about this building is that there isn’t a single metal nail in it anywhere.
 It’s constructed entirely out of wood.